 When you’re done, remember to set up regular backups of your configuration.
 These backups will protect you from hardware failure and mistakes.
-On Hass.io you have snapshots, but you can back up to GitHub, DropBox and many other ways.
+On Hass.io you have snapshots (which you should copy off to another system), but you can back up to GitHub, DropBox and many other ways.
 All that matters is that you set them up and test them regularly.